phoenixframework/phoenix/README.md

 Channels broker websocket connections and integrate with the Topic PubSub layer for message broadcasting.
 You can think of channels as controllers, with two differences: they are bidirectional and the connection stays alive after a reply.

-We can implement a channel by creating a module in the _channels_ directory and by using `Phoenix.Channels`:
+We can implement a channel by creating a module in the _channels_ directory and by using `Phoenix.Channel`:

 ```elixir
 defmodule App.MyChannel do